 At a Glance…

-Peopletoo addressed key issues in the ASC pathway, including long waiting times, workforce shortages, and inefficient processes, by co-designing a new Target Operating Model (TOM) with staff to streamline services and improve outcomes.
-The TOM is set to enhance customer experience, increase efficiency, and boost staff confidence, while offering opportunities to reduce care costs and optimise staffing levels through improved decision-making and operational efficiencies.
+Peopletoo helped to address key issues in the Adult Social Care (ASC) pathway, including long waiting times, workforce shortages, and inefficient processes, by co-designing a new Target Operating Model (TOM) with staff to streamline services and improve outcomes.
+Within it’s first three months, the TOM has reduced waiting lists and times, reduced the number of cases progressing at the front door and the number of new care packages starting each month across ASC, thus demonstrating opportunities to reduce care costs and optimise staffing levels.

 The Challenge

 Through diagnostic work and engagement across the ASC pathway, several key issues were identified, including long waiting times for assessments and reviews, workforce shortages, and an overly complex, fragmented system.
-Frequent hand-offs between teams and resource-driven friction result in delays, while inefficient processes waste practitioners’ time.
-Additionally, staff often feel that changes are imposed without clear rationale, and the current environment hinders effective cost management.
+Frequent hand-offs between teams and resource-driven friction result in delays, while inefficient processes wasted practitioners’ time.
+Additionally, staff felt that changes are imposed without clear rationale, and the environment hindered effective cost management.

 Our Approach & Delivery